fujiwara/App-OpenZabbix/README.md

 # DESCRIPTION

-App::OpenZabbixScreen is a quick opener for Zabbix screen.
+App::OpenZabbix is a quick opener for Zabbix screen.

 # REQUIREMENTS